 There are many gateways to the Island of Manhattan.
 None may be more famous than the legendary 59th Street Bridge.
 New York’s 59th Street Bridge connects the boroughs of Queens and Manhattan.
 The bridge was originally completed in 1909.
 The bridge has always been referred to by New Yorkers as the 59th Street Bridge.
-However, the official name of the bridge was labeled the The Queensboro Bridge.
+However, the official name of the bridge was labeled The Queensboro Bridge.
 In 2010, the bridge was renamed The Ed Koch Queensboro Bridge in honor of former New York City Mayor Ed Koch.

-So whats so special about the 59th Street Bridge?
-Well first and foremost most New Yorkers would agree that what makes the bridge so special is the history, location,views, and romantic nature all bound by a never-ending landscape of stalled traffic.
+So what’s so special about the 59th Street Bridge?
+Well, first and foremost most New Yorkers would agree that what makes the bridge so special is the history, location, views, and romantic nature all bound by a never-ending landscape of stalled traffic.

 Who uses the 59th Street Bridge?

-Most travelers utilizing the 59th Street Bridge are commuting from Long Island which includes Suffolk County, Nassau County, and the New York City Borough of Queens.
+Most travelers utilizing the 59th Street Bridge are commuting from Long Island which includes Suffolk County, Nassau County, and the New York City borough of Queens.
 The two main river crossings that Long Islanders use to cross over into Manhattan are the 59th Street Bridge and the Queens Midtown Tunnel.
 However, there are also many more bridges that can connect travelers to the Island of Manhattan.
-The Triborough Bridge also connect Long Islanders and Queens residents to Manhattan.
+The Triborough Bridge also connects Long Islanders and Queens residents to Manhattan.
 There are also many bridges that connect Manhattan to the borough of Brooklyn.
-The Queens Midtown Tunnel empties into the 33 and 34th Street section of Manhattan along 2nd and 3rd Avenues, while the 59th Street Bridge empties into the section of Manhattan between 1st and 2nd Avenues across 59th and 61 Streets.
+The Queens-Midtown Tunnel empties into the 33 and 34th Street section of Manhattan along 2nd and 3rd Avenues, while the 59th Street Bridge empties into the section of Manhattan between 1st and 2nd Avenues across 59th and 61 Streets.

 Both sections of Manhattan are extremely crowded with traffic during most of the day and early evening hours.
 Many people coming from Long Island prefer the Queens Midtown Tunnel because the Long Expressway bottlenecks directly into the tunnel at its end.
 However, the Queens Midtown Tunnel is a paid toll and most working people who travel in and out of Manhattan and Long Island utilize the 59th Street Bridge for its cost effectiveness.